Types of Ultrasonic Transducers

 lightweight, and do not require air conditioning or excessive cooling.

-With regards to transducer reliability, one cannot argue that
+With regards to transducer reliability, piezoelectric transducers are in use

 Long-term operational reliability and power of piezoelectric transducers has